Floorp-Projects/Floorp/gfx/doc/AdvancedLayers.md

  - Blend (ContainerLayers with mix-blend modes)

 There are also three special shader pipelines:

  - MaskCombiner, which is used to combine mask layers into a single texture.
  - Clear, which is used for fast region-based clears when not directly supported by the GPU.
  - Diagnostic, which is used to display the diagnostic overlay texture.

-The basic layer shaders follow a unified structure.
+The layer shaders follow a unified structure.
 Each pipeline has a vertex and pixel shader.
-The vertex shader takes a layers ID, a z-buffer depth, a vertex (in a triangle list), and any ancillary data needed for the pixel shader.
-Often this ancillary data is just an index into a constant buffer (more on this below).
+The vertex shader takes a layers ID, a z-buffer depth, a unit position in either a unit square or unit triangle, and either rectangular or triangular geometry.
+Shaders can also have ancillary data needed like texture coordinates or colors.

-The vertex shader applies transforms and sends data down to the pixel shader, which performs clipping and masking.

 Most of the time, layers have simple rectangular clips with simple rectilinear transforms, and pixel shaders do not need to perform masking or clipping.
-We take advantage of this for common layer types, and use a second set of vertex and pixel shaders.
-These shaders have a unified input layout: a draw rect, a layers ID, and a z-buffer depth.
-The pipeline uses a unit quad as input.
-Ancillary data is stored in a constant buffer, which is indexed by the instance ID.
-This path performs clipping in the vertex shader, and the pixel shader does not support masks.

-Most shader types use ancillary data (such as texture coordinates, or a color value).
-This is stored in a constant buffer, which is bound to the vertex shader.
-Unit quad shaders use instancing to access the buffer.
-Full-fledged, triangle list shaders store the index in each vertex.
+For these layers we use a fast-path pipeline, using unit-quad shaders that are able to clip geometry so the pixel shader does not have to.
+This type of pipeline does not support complex masks.

+If a layer has a complex mask, a rotation or 3d transform, or a complex operation like blending, then we use shaders capable of handling arbitrary geometry.
+Their input is a unit triangle, and these shaders are generally more expensive.

 All of the shader-specific data is modelled in ShaderDefinitionsMLGPU.h.